 The "Visual Thesaurus" from Plumb Design is really fun to play with.

-The itools language site is something I use nearly every day.
+The itools language site is something I use frequently.
 It provides a direct link to a number of dictionary and thesaurus resources, and makes it easy to try a number of resources when you are writing, keywording and more.

 Books